The best reels for method feeder fishing

 What to look for in a Method Feeder fishing reel

-Method Feeder fishing can be very demanding on your tackle, especially when the fish are feeding well and you are constantly casting and retrieving your feeder.
-Generally this style of angling requires a lot of accuracy so the first thing to look for when deciding which is the best method feeder reel is a good quality line clip, as more often than not, you will require the use of it.
+Method Feeder fishing can be very demanding on your tackle, especially when the fish are feeding well, and you are constantly casting and retrieving your feeder.
+Generally, this style of angling requires a lot of accuracy, so the first thing to look for when deciding which is the best method feeder reel is a good quality line clip, as more often than not, you will require the use of it.
 A solid, metal or plastic line clip that you can easily slip the line under is perfect, you don't want one that is too tight as this can cause your mainline to damage as it hits it frequently.

-Due to the strenuous nature of fishing the Method, and the generally large, hard fighting fish you'll be catching its always wise to choose a reel hat has a quality gear system that will be able to cope with the pressure you'll be putting it under.
+Due to the strenuous nature of fishing the Method, and the generally large, hard fighting fish you'll be catching its always wise to choose a reel that has a quality gear system that will be able to cope with the pressure you'll be putting it under.
 A method feeder reel that has a good line lay will be a massive advantage in helping you cast any distance combined with a line roller that will stop the line twisting up when retrieving the feeder.

-Lastly, if you're fishing for particularly big fish or like to take a more relaxed approach to your angling, it can be well worth getting a reel that has a baitrunner system.
+Lastly, if you're fishing for particularly big fish or like to take a more relaxed approach to your angling, it can be well worth getting a reel that has a baitrunner/freespool system.
 This type of reel engages a freespool option so even on the most savage of bites, the fish can take line and won't pull your rod and reel into the water.
 It is imperative, whatever type of reel you choose that it has a smooth drag as this will prevent breakages and hook pulls, making sure you land as many fish as possible.

 Glossary